vadzim/streamiterator/README.md

 # streamiterator

-Turns browser fetch stream into asynchronous iterator.
-Works with `node-fetch` also.
+Turns browser streams into asynchronous iterator.
+This works with `fetch` responses, `fetch` body, files, blobs, readable streams.
+For compatibility reasons works with `node-fetch` too.

 ```js
 import { streamiterator } from "streamiterator"